MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 GET {{fhirurl}}/\$export?_container={{containerName}}&_anonymizationConfig={{configFilename}}

+1. [] From the portal, note the name of the anonymization containg and the file name of the configuration file.

 1. [] In Postman, select your **fhir-service** environment and add the **containerName** and **configFilename** parameters and select **Save**.

 1. [] Go to the **Authorization** tab for the **GET Export Anonymized FHIR Data** request and make sure that **Inherit auth from parent** is selected.